 What time does Ronnie O’Sullivan play today?

-The first round match will be played across two sessions, with the upcoming second on Thursday 25 April (from 1pm BST).
+The quarter-final match will be played across two sessions, with the coverage of the first session at 1pm BST preparing for a 2:30pm start on Tuesday 30 April.

 How can I watch it?

 Viewers in the United Kingdom can watch the World Snooker Championship live across the BBC’s platforms.
-Here is there schedule for Wednesday and Thursday (all times BST).
+Here is the schedule for Tuesday (all times BST).

 13:00-23:00 - uninterrupted coverage on BBC iPlayer, BBC Sport website and BBC Sport mobile app